-The 26-year-old believes his country have the quality in their team to retain the trophy, and has highlighted Barca team-mates Neymar and Messi as the ones to watch
+The 26-year-old believes his country has the quality in its team to retain the trophy and has highlighted Barca teammates Neymar and Messi as the ones to watch

-Spain forward Pedro is hoping to help his side become the first European team to win the World Cup on South American soil.
+Spain forward Pedro is hoping to help his side becomes the first European team to win the World Cup on South American soil.

-No European side has ever won the prestigious competition in South America - although Spain became the first side to win a tournament held in Africa in 2010 and Pedro is hoping to repeat this feat in Brazil this summer.
+No European side has ever won the prestigious competition in South America - although Spain became the first side to win a tournament taking place in Africa when it did so in 2010, and Pedro is hoping to achieve a similar feat in Brazil this summer.

-The European and world champions will win their fourth consecutive major championship if they claim glory this summer and Pedro believes Vicente del Bosque’s team have the quality to build on their recent successes.
+The European and world champions will win their fourth consecutive major championship if they claim glory this summer, and Pedro believes Vicente del Bosque’s team has the quality to build on its recent successes.